Plastic & metal lid recycling

-We’ve partnered up with Aotearoa NZ Made and McAuley Metals to deliver a FREE bottle top and lid recycling trial right in the heart of Wellington.
+Te Aro Zero Waste is a partner with The Packaging Forum and Macaulay Metals to deliver a FREE bottle top and lid recycling right in the heart of Wellington.

-We are really happy with how our community has embraced our drop-off point.
+We are really happy with how our community has embraced our drop-off points.
 We know that you are keen recyclers, our list below gives you more guidance on what you can drop off.

-✔️ Plastic hinge caps and screw caps lids (any colour)
+✔️ All plastic caps and screw caps lids

 ✔️ Metal screw bottle tops